dynamoose/dynamoose/Readme.md

 **throughput**: boolean | {read: number, write: number}

-Sets the through put of the DynamoDB table.
+Sets the throughput of the DynamoDB table.
 The value can either be a number or an Object with the keys read and write `{read: 5, write: 2}`.
 If it is a number, both read and write are configured to the same number.
-If it is omitted the default value is 1 for both read and write.
+If it is omitted, the default value is 1 for both read and write.

 ```js
 var schema = New Schema({...}, { throughput: 5});